-The Cancer Drug Mechanisms Group combines expertise in cancer biology with drug studies.
+The Cancer Drug Mechanisms Laboratory combines expertise in cancer biology with drug studies.

-Our cancer biology work currently focuses on understanding the development and progression of cancers of the skin and oral cavity.
-Specifically, we are investigating the molecular mechanisms involved in the progression and metastasis of melanoma, head and neck cancer, as well as cutaneous squamous cell carcinoma.
+Its cancer biology work currently focuses on understanding the development and progression of cancers of the skin and oral cavity.
+Specifically, the laboratory is investigating the molecular mechanisms involved in the progression and metastasis of melanoma, head and neck cancer, as well as cutaneous squamous cell carcinoma.
 These molecular mechanisms also impact on drug resistance of cancers.
 The identification and understanding of aberrantly regulated pathways in these cancers is crucial prior to the design or identification of suitable agents to treat the diseases.

 Group Leader: Dr Glen Boyle

 Boyle, G.M., Woods, S.L., Bonazzi, V.F., Stark, M.S., Hacker, E., Aoude, L.G., Dutton-Regester, K., Cook, A.L., Sturm, R.A. and Hayward, N.K.
 (2011) Melanoma cell invasiveness is regulated by miR-211 suppression of the BRN2 transcription factor.
 Pigment Cell Melanoma Res.
 24, 525-537.